semarie/sysclean/README.md

 # EXAMPLES

-Obtain the list of outdated files (without used libraries from ports):
+Obtain a list of outdated files (without libraries used by packages):

 	# sysclean -f
 	/usr/lib/libc.so.83.0

-Obtain the list of old libraries with package using it:
+Obtain a list of old libraries and the package using it:

 	# sysclean -p
 	/usr/lib/libc.so.84.1   git-2.7.0
 	/usr/lib/libc.so.84.1   gmake-4.1p0

-Obtain the list of all outdated files (including used libraries):
+Obtain a list of all outdated files (including used libraries):

 	# sysclean -a
 	/usr/lib/libc.so.83.0